Dr. Robertico Croes

 Expertise: Tourism Economics, Human Development, Poverty, and Tourism Management with a special interest in small and developing economies.

-Dr. Croes has shared his profound insights and research on these subjects on a global scale, delivering presentations in numerous countries such as Aruba, the Bahamas, Barbados, Brazil, Colombia, Costa Rica, Curacao, Bonaire, Ecuador, Italy, Malta, Mexico, Grenada, the Netherlands, Nicaragua, Jamaica, Puerto Rico, Venezuela, and many others.
-He has also presented at prestigious industry and research conferences worldwide, including locations like Cyprus, Germany, Hong Kong, Ireland, Malaysia, South Africa, South Korea, Spain, Taiwan, Trinidad and Tobago, and Turkey.
-Additionally, Dr. Croes has provided consultation services in several countries, including the United States, Italy, Brazil, Ecuador, Costa Rica, Nicaragua, Curacao, Bonaire, Saba, and Grenada.
+Dr. Croes has shared his research globally, delivering presentations in countries such as Aruba, Costa Rica, Bonaire, Ecuador, Italy, and Mexico, among many others.
+He has also presented at prestigious conferences worldwide, including in Cyprus, Germany, South Africa, and South Korea.
+His consulting work has spanned the U.S., Italy, Brazil, Nicaragua, Curacao, Bonaire, and Grenada, where he has contributed to numerous tourism development projects.

-Dr. Croes has achieved recognition for his scholarly contributions, having published in prestigious academic journals such as Annals of Tourism Research, Journal of Travel Research, Tourism Economics, International Journal of Tourism Research, Tourism Management, and International Journal of Hospitality Management.
-Additionally, he has served on the editorial boards of 12 academic journals.
-Dr. Croes has been honored with various research awards, including the 2015 Thea Sinclair Award, the 2015 UCF Research Incentive Award (RIA), and the 2015 Best Graduate Student Research Paper, among others.
+Recognized globally for his scholarly contributions, Dr. Croes’ research has been published in prestigious journals such as Annals of Tourism Research, Tourism Economics, Journal of Travel Research, and Tourism Management.
+He has served on the editorial boards of 12 academic journals and has been honored with numerous research awards, including the 2015 Thea Sinclair Award, the 2015 UCF Research Incentive Award, and the 2015 Best Graduate Student Research Paper award.